For Better Education.org - Welcome to the Foundation for the Next Generation

 Hello, my name is Michael Vincent Fowler.
 I usually go by Mike.
 I'm going to do something here I am very uncomfortable with and toot my own horn.
 If I am going to ask you to support this foundation you have a right to know a bit about the person who is asking.

-When I was very young my father was an assistant principle and very interested in my education.
+When I was very young my father was an assistant principal and very interested in my education.
 As a result, I got off to a good start.
 Unfortunately, my parents split up when I was in second grade, and I went from a very good private school in Pennsylvania to a public school in East Los Angeles.
 They said I was too advanced for second grade and put me in third grade.
-I only mention this so you can see that at an early age I got to experience two very different versions of education.
+I mention this so you can see that at an early age I got to experience two very different versions of education.

-When I went into management at AT&T I had to train a new crew in a new department.
-We developed processes as we went.
-I also had to teach myself Word and Excel while doing this.
-My team of troubleshooters (one of eight teams in that department) always had the best results.
-Between that, and the fact that I had written the majority of job aids, I was transferred to staff to write Methods & Procedures.
+Between the success of my team, and the fact that I had written the majority of job aids, I was transferred to staff to write Methods & Procedures.
 I had to really hit the ground running at this position because we had a new system coming on line.
-I had to learn it, re-write the methods and procedures for our department, design and deliver the training all in less than three months.
-While there, I also redesigned the support website, did trainings and participated in new product development.
+I had to learn the system, re-write the methods and procedures for our department, then design and deliver the training all in less than three months.
+While in that position, I also redesigned the support website, designed and conducted various trainings and participated in new product development.
 I was once given two months to develop a training program to bring people with no experience up to speed in case of a work stoppage.
-I developed and delivered a two week training so successful that we handled a three day work stoppage with no negative impact to our customers.
+I developed and delivered a two-week training so successful that we handled a three-day work stoppage with no negative impact to our customers.
 As mechanization took over more and more of this work, I went on to be a Layout Design Engineer before leaving AT&T to start this foundation.
-On the side, my wife and I ran a successful vending business for a few years, and I had a moderate amount of success in direct marketing.
+On the side, my wife and I ran a successful vending business for a few years.

-I tell you all of this to show that I have a history of developing successful processes and of leading teams that don't just meet, but beat, goals.
-These are skills I believe are necessary to the accomplishment of this foundation's mission.
-It can be said that I have no background in teaching as a profession, or in running a nonprofit.
-To that I say no one person could be expected to have all the skills needed to accomplish what I have outlined on this website.
+It can be said that I have no background in education as a profession, or in running a nonprofit.
+To that I say no one person could have all the skills needed to accomplish what I have outlined on this website.
 Many, if not most, people who start nonprofits have no experience.
 The list of successful people and companies that started with no experience is very long, indeed.
-Additionally, I have no intention of doing this by myself, once a company is up and running, needed expertise can always be hired or developed.
+I fully realize that I am not capable of accomplishing the goals of the foundation alone, but I can lead the team that will!
+Once we have funding, the needed expertise can be hired or developed.

 What can't be hired is the inspiration and drive to get started in the first place, and the will to make it happen.
-I claim no skills or expertise other than what I have demonstrated in my life - a love of learning and research, a talent for developing good processes, and an ability to successfully lead teams to achieve excellence.
+I claim no skills or expertise other than what I have demonstrated in my life - a love of research and learning, a talent for developing good processes, and an ability to successfully lead teams to achieve excellence.
 My vision is to get our children a better education, and I have dedicated myself to making it happen.
 I have a history of getting the job done.
 I believe this is the most important thing I can do with my life and that the activities outlined on this website are critically necessary to help our children get the education they need, both now and in the future.

 Yours truly,